Dante Gabriel Rossetti: Religious influence on works

 From the beginning of the Brotherhood's formation in 1848, their pieces of art included subjects of noble or religious disposition.
 Their aim was to communicate a message of "moral reform" through the style of their works, exhibiting a "truth to nature".
-Specifically in Rossetti's "Hand and Soul", written in 1849, he displays his main character Chiaro as an artist with spiritual inclinations.
+In Rossetti's "Hand and Soul", written in 1849, he displays his main character Chiaro as an artist with spiritual inclinations.
 In the text, Chiaro's spirit appears before him in the form of a woman who instructs him to "set thine hand and thy soul to serve man with God."
 The Rossetti Archive defines this text as "Rossetti's way of constellating his commitments to art, religious devotion, and a thoroughly secular historicism."
-Likewise, in "The Blessed Damozel", written between 1847 and 1870, Rossetti uses biblical language such as "From the gold bar of Heaven" to describe the Damozel looking down to Earth from Heaven.
-Here we see a connection between body and soul, mortal and supernatural, a common theme in Rossetti's works.
+Likewise, in "The Blessed Damozel", written between 1847 and 1870, Rossetti describes the Damozel looking down "From the gold bar of Heaven" to Earth.
 In "Ave" (1847), Mary awaits the day that she will meet her son in Heaven, uniting the earthly with the heavenly.
 The text highlights a strong element in Anglican Marian theology that describes Mary's body and soul having been assumed into Heaven.

-William Michael Rossetti, his brother, wrote in 1895: "He was never confirmed, professed no religious faith, and practised no regular religious observances; but he had ... sufficient sympathy with the abstract ideas and the venerable forms of Christianity to go occasionally to an Anglican church – very occasionally, and only as the inclination ruled him."
+Relationship with Elizabeth Siddal

+In 1849 or 1850, Rossetti met Elizabeth Siddal, who had entered the Pre-Raphaelite circle after being noticed by Walter Deverell while working in a milliner's in Leicester Square.
+Over the next decade, Siddall became Rossetti's muse and pupil, and after 1851, modelled exclusively for him.
+The couple were married in 1860 after a long engagement, during which Rossetti was serially unfaithful, and Siddal became addicted to laudanum.

+In 1862 Siddall died of an overdose of laudanum, shortly after giving birth to a stillborn child.
+After her death Rossetti became increasingly depressed, and when Elizabeth was buried at Highgate Cemetery, he interred the bulk of his unpublished poems with her, though he later had them dug up.
+He idealised her image as Dante's Beatrice in a number of paintings, such as Beata Beatrix.